Workshops

 This isn’t about doing more—it’s about doing what matters, with more ease.

-In addition to the topics above, I also offer talks and workshops on the following:
+In addition to these topics, I also offer talks and workshops on the following:

 Grounded in neuroscience and Polyvagal Theory, this talk helps educators and caregivers understand why children (and adults) become dysregulated and how connection is the key to guiding them back to a place where learning and cooperation can happen.
 Instead of power struggles or quick corrections, participants learn how to respond with attunement, set clear and respectful boundaries, and invite problem-solving.